 For over a decade, Denver’s Department of Transportation & Infrastructure (DOTI) has been engaging with the community on ways to build healthier walking, biking and transit connections along the highly-traveled corridor to prevent overcrowding with more cars.
 With reconstruction on this stretch of Federal now complete, DOTI is also kicking-off its Denver Moves: Federal planning effort, which focuses on identifying and analyzing enhanced transit options along the corridor and advancing towards funding needed for future implementation.

 Reconstruction along Federal was a partnership between Denver, the community, and CDOT who contributed $22.9M toward construction and other project costs.
 Crews will continue landscaping work through the spring, which includes planting new landscaping in the medians and planting new trees on the east side of Federal.

-Week of May 24, 2020: This week, there will be single inside lane closures, as well as intermittent lane closures in the northbound and southbound direction along Federal Boulevard from 7:00 a.m. to 3:30 p.m.
-Tuesday - Friday.
-These closures are in place to allow crews to work on median landscaping and final striping operations.
+Week of August 9, 2020: Next week, there will be various northbound and southbound intermittent lane closures along Federal Boulevard from 7:00 a.m. to 3:30 p.m.
+Monday - Friday.
+These closures are in place to allow crews to work on punch list items.

 Improvements for this project, from W. 7th Ave. to W. Holden Place include:

 Questions left on the project line or at the e-mail address will be answered promptly.

 Contact Denver’s Office of Economic Development for one-on-one assistance managing the potential construction impacts